msprev/fzf-bibtex/readme.md

 -- default list of bibfiles
 -- can be overriden by changing vim.b.bibfiles inside buffer local default_bibfiles = {
+    -- put your default bibfiles here
     }

 -- default cache directory
-local cachedir = vim.fn.stdpath("state") .. "/fzf-bibtex/"
+-- uses neovim's stdpath to set up a cache - no need to fiddle with this local cachedir = vim.fn.stdpath("state") .. "/fzf-bibtex/"

 -- actions